 Although you may not believe it, it is now the time to make Bar/Bat Mitzvah assignments for the 5780-5781 (2020) calendar year.
 We have many children to accommodate, but we will continue to afford you flexibility in choice of dates.
-Please click here to let us know your four preferred choices for date and use of facilities.
-Please fill out the online form by January 3, 2018.
-The online form is set up to select date choices for a Saturday morning service.
+Please use the form below, by January 3, 2018, to let us know your four preferred choices for date and use of facilities.
+The form is set up to select date choices for a Saturday morning service.
 At the end of the form there will be a place for you to type in dates if you prefer an evening service.

-Every Bar and Bat mitzvah is not only a celebration for a child and family, it is truly a time of joy for the entire community.
-The majority of our B'nai Mitzvah are celebrated on Saturday mornings, when the bulk of our community is present, for just this reason.
+Every bar and bat mitzvah is not only a celebration of a child and family, it is truly a time of joy for the entire synagogue.
+In fact, the core idea behind our Bar and Bat Mitzvah celebration is that an individual in our midst is ready to take her or his place within our community.
+For this reason, we strongly encourage all families to choose to celebrate this coming of age moment in the context of the Temple Israel family.
+This is best accomplished during our Shabbat morning service when a beautiful cross section of our shul is present.
+Also, the process of preparing for the Bar or Bat Mitzvah is made more familiar by attending the Shabbat morning service during the years prior, and so it naturally becomes the service most familiar to the child and family.
 Some families do opt for a Saturday evening Bar or Bat Mitzvah for a range of reasons.
 While we respect that choice, the community dimension should be enhanced.
 In order to facilitate the connection between those celebrating a Bar or Bat Mitzvah on a Saturday afternoon and the larger community we encourage all families to find a Shabbat morning, likely during the week following the big event, to come to shul and be recognized.
 We will offer the child an Aliyah, and invite them to read the portion they read on the previous Saturday afternoon.
 If this is not possible we will work together to find the right timing.
 By having the whole community see the next generation go up to the Torah, by sharing in a festive Kiddush together and by placing a private simcha in a communal context, we think the meaning of this important time will be greatly enhanced for all families.